-- e.
-Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill.
-No filling or grading will occur. - f.
+- f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-No. - g.
+No. While no erosion is expected, a silt fence will still be installed as Public Works likes to see them. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-None, site is fully developed. - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: None necessary. - 2.
-Air [help] - a.
-What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
+0.5% - Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Silt fence to address erosion and a stormwater system per the 2019 Stormwater Management Manual for Eastern Washington to address runoff - 2.
+Air [help]

+a.
+What types of emissions to the air would result from the proposal during construction. operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.